khushal2911/crypto-linguist-ama-bot/README.md

 ## Acknowledgements

-Thank you for exploring crypto-assistant.
+Thank you for exploring crypto-linguist.
 Hope you liked it.